-The initial step of the installation is to check the computer system for prerequisites for ARMD installation such as Microsoft.Net, Safenet drives, etc. as shown in the above screen.
+The initial step of the installation is to check the computer system for prerequisites for ARMD installation such as Microsoft.Net as shown in the above screen.
 When the Start button is pressed, missing prerequisites will be installed as shown in the screens below.

-Depending on your security settings, you may see the Microsoft Visual C++ 2008 Components installation wizard as shown above.
+Depending on your security settings, you might (but likely will not) see the Microsoft Visual C++ 2008 Components installation wizard as shown above.
 After clicking "Next", you will need to accept the Microsoft license terms and click "Install" to continue.